WojciechMatuszewski/programming-notes/web/css-for-js-devs.md

   - So the definition like `padding: 10px 20px` means `10px` for up/down and `20px` for right and left.

+- TIL that **percentages in padding always refer to the width of the element**, not it's height.
+Makes sense if you think about it, but I did not know that.

 #### Border

 - Use **`currentColor` to "synchronize" the border color with the color of the text**.